Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/creating_faces_and_edges.rst

    | Hotkey:   :kbd:`F`

-This is a context sensitive tool which creates geometry by filling in the selection.
+This is a context-sensitive tool which creates geometry by filling in the selection.
 When only 2 vertices are selected it will create an edge, otherwise it will create faces.